-New Mexico Bicycle Accident and Death Cases
+New Mexico Bicycle Accident Attorneys

 There is a section of the Albuquerque Traffic Code than many Albuquerque bicyclists are aware of but few motorists seem to know about.
 It is section 8-3-3-5 and states in part: “…bicycles have the same rights as operators of automobiles…” Although these words are found within Albuquerque’s Traffic Code, it is not a unique Albuquerque bicycle law.

 Looking at New Mexico’s Motor Vehicle Code yields a similar result.
 Section 66-3-702 states in part: “Every person riding a bicycle upon a roadway shall be granted all of the rights and shall be subject to all of the duties applicable to the driver of a vehicle…” This is perhaps one of the least followed New Mexico traffic laws.
 For whatever reason, there exists a divide between New Mexico motorists and New Mexico bicyclists.
 Perhaps it is this mindset that is responsible for the numerous New Mexico bicycle accident and death cases that occur annually.

 A New Mexico bicycle accident lawyer should be familiar with the unique laws and rules that protect bicyclists and not treat a bicycle accident case as though it is a regular car accident.
 This is even more important considering the serious injuries that typically result from bicycle accidents.

 What Are the Most Common Injuries Suffered in Bicycle Accidents?

 Some of the most common injuries suffered in New Mexico bicycle accidents include: